Novice investigator grants

 The maximum amount available for a novice investigator grant is $A20,000.

-The closing date for novice investigator grant applications is 5pm (AEDT) 1 April 2021.
+The closing date for novice investigator grant applications is 5pm (AEST) 3 April 2023.

-Before applying, please read the information on our grant applications page.
+Before applying, please read the information on our Apply for an ANZCA research grant page.

 - Dr Steven McGuigan